HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 26: May 16, 2020

+**Today's Progress**:  Worked on HTML, CSS, Javascript.
+Vanilla Javascript challenges and DOM manipulation

+**Thoughts:** Continued working on building the Diner menu webpage and flow using Vanilla Javascript with Math package of Lodash library, html and css.
+Added extra functions to the app.
+Worked on the Javascript weighted lottery function.

+**Link(s) to work:** [Bottega Diner Menu Project](https://github.com/HajaSChilds/bottega-diner), [Javascript Exercises](https://github.com/HajaSChilds/javascript_playground)

 # Day 25: May 15, 2020

 **Today's Progress**:  Worked on HTML, CSS, Javascript and Git.
 Worked on practicing lesser known Git functions such as Git diff, Git Stash, Git Rebase and Git Merge and Git Reset